MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalOwner.md

 ## SYNOPSIS
 Directory objects that are owners of this servicePrincipal.
-The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
+The owners are a set of nonadmin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
 Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgServicePrincipalOwner](/powershell/module/Microsoft.Graph.Applications/Get-MgServicePrincipalOwner?view=graph-powershell-1.0)

 ## SYNTAX